PUBNAVETRA · A Purple Wins Instrument

 Human Capital Investment Governance

 People decisions carry the largest share of execution risk in most organisations, and the smallest share of board-visible measurement.
-NAVETRA makes human capital investment governable as exposure — priced in dollars against EBIT, reported quarterly, defendable to the audit committee.
+NAVETRA prices human capital investment as exposure — in dollars against operating profit, reported quarterly.
+The question changes from “is this training worth it?” to “what is it worth against our exposure?”

-Run the Cycle
+Run the cycle

-Bring execution risk into view.
+Bring execution risk onto the register.